 - 1. Students will have at least one placement in a school with inner city characteristics. - 2.
 Students will experience a variety of grade levels and subject areas. - 3.
-Students may be placed in more than one school division. - 4.
-In order to avoid a conflict of interest or a perception of conflict of interest, whenever possible students will not be placed in schools where: - they are currently employed - they have been employed in the past - they have volunteered - family members attend or are employed by the school.
+Students will be placed in more than one school division. - In order to avoid a conflict of interest or a perception of conflict of interest, whenever possible students will not be placed in schools where: - > They are currently employed - > They have been employed in the past - > They have volunteered - Family members attend\ or are employed by the school.